Privacy Notice

 • Request access to personal data about you (commonly known as a “data subject access request”).
 This enables you to receive a copy of the personal data we hold about you that is not exempt from disclosure to you, and to check that we are processing it lawfully

 • Request rectification, correction, or updating to any of the personal data that we hold about you.
-This enables you to ask that any information we hold about you corrected if you consider that it is incomplete or inaccurate.
+This enables you to ask that any information we hold about you is corrected if you consider that it is incomplete or inaccurate.

 • Request personal data provided by you to be transferred in machine-readable format (“data portability”).